Terria-K/DiagonalShadows/README.md

 This repository is a non-perfect reimplementation in FNA that also uses the Diagonal Shadows.

 ## Diagonal Shadows in action
-Shadows are cast beneath the solid.
+Shadows are cast with Edge Lighting
 ![wall](./images/preview.png)

-Shadows are cast above the solid.
+Shadows are cast without Edge Lighting
 ![Above the wall](./images/preview2.png)